kodama78/git-workflow/README.md

 1. `git add .` - Add all files
 2. `git commit -m "message describing what i'm commiting"` - Commit the files that were added (staged)
 3. `git push origin master` - Push these files to a remote location (origin master)

+*If you get an error like this `fatal: Not a git repository (or any of the parent directories): .git` you are probably not in the directory of the git repo.
+Make sure you

 ### What do these lines mean?